AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Search using NOT operator](assets/images-jeep.png)

+**[!UICONTROL Assets view]** does not support the usage of Operators.

 ## Wildcards {#wildcards}

-Wildcards are used to replace one or more characters in the search. **[!UICONTROL Assets view]** does not support the usage of Wildcards.
-To execute the above scenario in **[!UICONTROL Admin view]** you can use a combination of various wildcards to enhance your search experience.
+Wildcards are used to replace one or more characters in the search.
+To execute the above scenario in **[!UICONTROL Admin view]**, you can use a combination of various wildcards to enhance your search experience.
 There are two wildcards used to perform the search - Question mark (?) and Asterisk (*).
 Question mark symbol is used to search a single character, whereas, asterisk symbol is used to search multiple characters.

 ### Question mark (?) {#question-mark}